rmsuthar/ravindra/index.md

 As a leader, I have demonstrated my _ability to inspire and motivate teams_, foster a culture of collaboration and innovation, and drive projects to successful completion using agile methodologies.
 I have a talent for identifying and developing top talent, and my ability to communicate clearly and effectively has been critical to my success as a Scrum Master.

 Throughout my career, I have honed my technical skills and stayed up to date with the latest advancements in UI development.
-I have experience with a wide range of technologies, including _HTML, CSS, TypeScript, JavaScript, Angular, and React_, and I have a proven ability to _deliver high-quality projects_ on time and within budget using agile methodologies.
+I have experience with a wide range of technologies, including _HTML_, _CSS_, _TypeScript_, _JavaScript_, _Angular_, and _React_, and I have a proven ability to _deliver high-quality projects_ on time and within budget using agile methodologies.

 I am a _results-oriented professional_ who is dedicated to delivering excellence in all that I do.
 With my expertise and experience in agile development and as a Scrum Master, I am confident that I would be an invaluable asset to any organisation, and I look forward to the opportunity to contribute my skills and experience to a new and exciting project.